 An undergraduate degree will give you a good foundation of knowledge in the main areas of business administration.
 You might study modules on administrative management, project management, principles of business management, international business environments, and customer service.
 The majority of undergraduate degree courses will be designed to suit those students who have little experience of the area, as well as challenging those who have already practised or studied business administration.
 Each module will encourage your well-rounded professional development, preparing you for work in a business administration role.
 Your degree will be delivered through lectures and tutorials, incorporating practical sessions and administrative tasks and projects.
 Assessment methods could include written work, group projects, presentations, and a final major research project.

 The entry requirements for a degree in business administration will depend on where you choose to study.
 They will also be influenced by the level of study for which you are applying.
 An undergraduate degree will require you to have a background in business or management.
 Some universities might accept other qualitative subjects, such as psychology or law.
 If you do not have a strong background in these areas, but can prove that you are passionate about the subject area, some universities might still consider your application.
-For a postgraduate degree, most universities will require you to have an undergraduate degree in business administration, or a closely related subject.

 Typical Entry Requirements